 Back before the existence of government, he explained, “we settled things with violence.”
-“What happens in a democracy is that we trade in the right to violence to the…for the right to vote,” he continued.
-“So instead of stabbing each other in the face, we settle our, our differences at the ballot box.”
+“What happens in a democracy is that we trade in the right to violence…for the right to vote,” he continued.
+“So instead of stabbing each other in the face, we settle our differences at the ballot box.”

 Still, Forney wondered as part of a “thought experiment” whether or not it would be a wise idea to use expanded libel laws to target gossipy women — and by “gossipy” I mean women who accuse men of rape and sexual assault.

-“If you post unsubstantiated gossip rumors about someone on social media — um, I mean, defamatory stuff, like accusing someone of being a rapist, accusing someone of being, uh, sexually assaulting you, accusing someone of being rapey or whatever, I mean, serious crimes — sue them and make it go away,” he said.
+“If you post unsubstantiated gossip rumors about someone on social media — I mean, defamatory stuff, like accusing someone of being a rapist, accusing someone of being — sexually assaulting you, accusing someone of being rapey or whatever, I mean, serious crimes — sue them and make it go away,” he said.

 Although Forney acknowledged that this was a question of “bringing the government into, you know, areas where it doesn’t really belong,” he nonetheless maintained that “you cannot allow female gossip to run unchecked.”